Premium

 What does this mean for you as an employer?

 • Premium collection: From 1 April 2025, as an employer, you will have to deduct 0.1% from your employees' contributory wages and remit it to HOP along with the employer contribution of 0.1%.
 The premium is mandatory for all employers and employees in the hospitality industry.
-You will receive your first invoice for this in autumn 2025.

 Prepare well with this roadmap